rachelslaybaugh/MeetingNotes/2015-11-knowledge-transfer.md

   - addition of more heat after all steam results in increased temperature but not pressure (superheat)
   - PWRs are pressurized to prevent boiling; pressure is therefore felt throughout the RCS (610 F outlet temp; 652 F at 2235 psia is saturation temp)
   - BWRs are at saturation temperature, lower pressure, high level of circulation flow
-  - conduction v. convection v. radiation
-  - PWR: fuel pellet -> helium gap (conduction) -> cladding (conduction) -> boundary (laminar) layer (conduction; try to diminish layer through mixing) -> bulk flow (convection)
   - PWR: forced convection transfers steam from reactor to steam generator; when pumps fail can still take advantage of natural convection caused by density differences
   - thought experiment: what if steam generator looses supply of cooling water?
 Will remove heat until it boils dry, fast, heat removal stops.
-  - Critical Heat Flux is when we cause departure from nucleate boiling, which hoses us.
-Function of temp, pressure, reactor power, flow rate
-  - nucleate boiling, good for heat transfer. subcooled boiling, still good.
-Bubble flow ok in BWRs, try to avoid in PWRs.
-Slug flow, try to avoid in PWRs, still ok in BWR.
-Annular flow: maybe ok in BWRs.
-Mist flow = bad.
-  - flim dryout is the thing we care about in boilers

 * Radiation principles
-  - types of radiation
-  - Absorbed dose: energy imparted by ionizing radiation / unit mass (rad or gray).
-Quality factor: accounts for biological damage.
-Dose equivalent is the multiplication of the two (1 Sv = 100 rem).

 * LWR chemistry (might need to review these slides again
   - general corrosion can yield particles that break loose and can become crud and get activated in primary; can just gunk up secondary; pH control to prevent it; sludge lancing
   - worry about scc.
 PWRs this is in steam generators, BWR thing is in slide
   - good intersection slide
   - Chemistry control in PWRs: Li-OH early in life to establish basic pH.
 Later, B in solution becomes Li to do this, so we remove Li slowly over time by ion exchange
-  - de-oxygenation to prevent corrosion by adding H2 - it recombines with O under the strong radiation environment. added as a gas in chem and vol control system vol control tank.
+  - De-oxygenation to prevent corrosion by adding H2 - it recombines with O under the strong radiation environment.
+Added as a gas in chem and vol control system vol control tank.
 Also have to worry about degassing.
 Add N to get the H out and burp it.
   - specific chemicals are added, like Zn, for specific scc prevention
   - for secondary most PWRs use all volatile treatment (AVT): hydrazine removes O at lower temp and transforms to ammonium at higher temp to raise pH
   - also, BWR notes.
 There is a bigger dose rate and release issue because of the single loop.
 Competing things, H2 helps prevent SCC but increases N-16 dose rates.
 They add a delay line to help reduce the gamma impact of N-17